VJBS - Vee Jefferson

 I always knew Rev. Moss was destined for greatness.
 It was written all over him.

-So am I surprised that he would be in the middle of all the controversy going on because of the remarks made by Rev. Jeremiah Wright and all the negative publicity it caused for the awesome visionary, grassroots candidate, Sen. Barrack Obama during his fight to become the first black democratic nominee running for Presidency in the United States?
+So am I surprised that he would be in the middle of all the controversy going on because of the remarks made by Rev. Jeremiah Wright and all the negative publicity it caused for the awesome visionary, grassroots candidate, Sen. Barack Obama during his fight to become the first black democratic nominee running for Presidency in the United States?

 Of course not.
 Not at all.